idrinth-thalui/core/xvasynth/idrinthFollowerDialogueByCiceroIdle.md

 - You remind me of an old story I've heard.
 - Isn't a large sword bad?
 A small one is easier to hide!
+Hihi...
-- Your looks don't hide you well, Bloodsucker!
+- Your looks, Haha, don't hide you well, Bloodsucker!